FabseGP/Fabse-s_Happy_Linux_Install/Artix_install/README.md

-# Artix Linux with runit as init
+# Artix Linux with either OpenRC or Runit as init

 System-installation of Artix Linux, which can be customized during installation, or by editing the script; after customizing the install, then it should be as simple as flashing an ISO to an USB-drive and executing the script within the live Artix-system :)